Skating & Hockey

 - Please do not arrive more than 15 minutes prior to your session.

-- Please do not leave any personal items in the lobby area.
+- Please do not re-enter the Lobby and do not leave any personal items in the lobby area.

 - Washrooms available with restricted capacity.